wangyihaier/MCW-Internet-of-Things/Hands-on lab/HOL-step-by-step-Internet-of-Things.md

     ```
 5. Save `DeviceManager.cs`.

-### Task 2: Implement the communication of telemetry with the IoT Hub
+### Task 2: Implement the communication of telemetry with IoT Hub

 1. Open `Sensor.cs` from the Solution Explorer, and complete the `TODO` items indicated within the code that are responsible for transmitting telemetry data to the IoT Hub.